 - Day 13 At sea

 - Day 14 Vancouver - Disembarkation

-We explore less-visited College Fjord with its impressive collection of glaciers.
+We explore the less-visited College Fjord with its impressive collection of glaciers.
 This is a natural wonderland where ice and forests meet, home to five tidewater glaciers, five larger valley glaciers, and a dozen smaller glaciers, all named after famous East Coast Colleges.

 At 76 miles long and almost 7 miles wide, Hubbard Glacier is the largest tidewater glacier in North America.
 Framed by an amphitheater of snowcapped mountains, it sits at the end of Disenchantment Bay like a sleeping giant.

 Land of Tlingit people, Icy Strait Point offers a glimpse into the life of a native settlement.
-Houses adorned with intricate carvings, totem poles depicting stories of the clans, an old cannery restored to become a center for the community, as well as cafes, shops, and museum displays welcome visitors.
+Houses adorned with intricate carvings, totem poles telling stories of the clans, an old cannery restored to become a center for the community, as well as cafes, shops, and museum displays welcome visitors.

-Home of Chilkat Tlingit people for centuries, European traders arrived here in the late 19th century, followed by prospectors of the gold rush era.
+Home of Chilkat Tlingit people for centuries, European traders arrived in the late 19th century, followed by the prospectors of the gold rush era.
 Known for its community of artists today, Haines remains a small Alaskan town at the end of the road, full of colorful stories and hidden surprises.

-Our voyage ends in cosmopolitan Vancouver, city of waterfront parks, international cuisine, galleries, museums, colorful neighborhoods, and beautiful nature all around.
+Our cruise ends in cosmopolitan Vancouver, city of waterfront parks, international cuisine, galleries, museums, colorful neighborhoods, and beautiful nature all around.
 Take your time to explore the city to get even more out of your adventure.

 Included in Your Expedition